ystia/yorc-a4c-plugin/documentation/location.rst

 Configure an OpenStack Location
 -------------------------------

 Once your orchestrator is created and enabled, go to the locations page by clicking on |OrchLocBtn|.
-Create a location named ``OpenStack`` and select ``openstack`` on the infrastructure type drop-down.
-The details page of your location should appears.
+Create a location named ``openstack`` (or a name of your choice) and select ``OpenStack`` on the infrastructure type drop-down.
+The details page of your location should appear.
 Go to |OrchLocODRBtn| and add the following resources:

   * yorc.nodes.openstack.PublicNetwork